firasuke/DOTSLASHLINUX/content/post/2017-09-08-The-Linux-Kernel-Configuration-Guide-Part-9.md

 Type:       boolean

-Choice:     built-in [*]
+Choice:     excluded [ ]

-Reason:     It's highly recommended that you include this option in your kernel
+Reason:     You can safely exclude this option as it's intended for development
-            if you're planning on running 32-bit programs.
+            and debugging purposes.
 ```
 <hr/>
 <h3>Chinese Translation</h3>